 The capital outturn was £36.358million against a revised budget of £65.903million.
 The key contributor to the variance is the subway modernisation programme and in particular, the delay on ANSTA JV delivery of the Manufacturing & Supply Agreement (MSA) contract.
-The current programme update is being used as the 'working programme' for
+The current programme update is being used as the 'working programme' for monitoring and reporting and agreement around any new, forward looking, contract dates remain to be agreed.
+The Partnership report that the overall subway modernisation capital programme remains within approved budget.

-Governance and transparend
+Governance and transparency